TanStack/react-charts/docs/src/pages/docs/api.md

 **initialHeight** and **initialWidth** expects a number, a default value is applied for each of those, 300 and 200 respectively.
 It's important to mention that these options are available for SSR only.
 If you'd like to have a custom height and width in the client side, you may have a wrapper div that sets the width and height CSS attributes.

-**interactionMode** expects an string which can be "primary" or "closest".
+**interactionMode** expects a string which can be "primary" or "closest".
 It's been using for the tooltip position.
 By default, primary is being set.

 **showVoronoi** expects a boolean, it's a debug option to visualize the interaction click-map that sits on top of the chart.